marioroy/mce-sandbox/README.md

 environments may need to update ExtUtils::MakeMaker for Inline::C to function properly, e.g Cygwin.

-I chose not to have many *.c files in order to have Inline::C do less checking at startup.
-Simply remove the .Inline directory after making changes to any *.h file before running.
+I chose not to have many C files in order to have Inline::C do less checking at startup.
+Simply remove the .Inline directory after making changes to any header files under the src directory.

 The primesieve.pl/.c and primeutil.pl examples are complementary additions.
 These have additional dependencies described below.
 Primesieve.c is small.